erdogant/bnlearn/docs/pages/html/_sources/Plot.rst.txt

-**Make interactive plot, and set specific colors and sizes to the nodes.**
+**Create interactive plots with user-defined node-colors and node-sizes.**

 .. code-block:: python